UofT-DSI/deep_learning/04_instructors/README.md

 2. Labs
 3. Assignments

-The `/01-slides` directory would be the first directory anyone would see, and contains the lecture slides, learning outcomes, and anything related to the learning outcomes such as live-coding files.
+The `/01_slides` directory would be the first directory anyone would see, and contains the lecture slides, learning outcomes, and anything related to the learning outcomes such as live_coding files.

-The `02-labs` directory contains the labs learners would do after the lecture.
+The `02_labs` directory contains the labs learners would do after the lecture.
 It helps the learners consolidate their learning they just learned.
 All labs are mandatory to complete and deliver.

-The `/03-assignments` directory is the second directory containing the assignments that would be marked as a `pass` or `fail`.
-Compared to `/02-labs`, the assignments are slightly more difficult, and helps encapsulates the learnings for the week.
+The `/03_assignments` directory is the second directory containing the assignments that would be marked as a `pass` or `fail`.
+Compared to `/02_labs`, the assignments are slightly more difficult, and helps encapsulates the learnings for the week.
 All assignments are mandatory to complete and deliver.

 ### Week 1